psychemedia/sin-eater-resources/src/_sin_eater_story_macleod.md

 "*Tha mise*... it is I."

 "And you will be alone now, too, I am thinking.
-Sheen? "
+Sheen?"

 "I am alone.
 God took my three boys at the one fishing ten years ago; and before there was moonrise in the blackness of my heart my man went.
 It was after the drowning of Anndra that my croft was taken from me.
 Then I crossed the Sound, and shared with my widow sister Elsie McVurie: till *she* went: and then the two cows had to go: and I had no rent: and was old."